electron/electron/docs/api/safe-storage.md

 Returns `Buffer` -  An array of bytes representing the encrypted string.

+This function will throw an error if encryption fails.

 ### `safeStorage.decryptString(encrypted)`

 * `encrypted` Buffer

 Returns `String` - the decrypted string.
 Decrypts the encrypted buffer obtained  with `safeStorage.encryptString` back into a string.

+This function will throw an error if decryption fails.